 In Year 7 and 8, students are taught in ability groups in Mathematics and are taught in mixed ability groups in all other subjects, mainly tutor groups in Year 7.
 Some students have lessons to develop their learning and literacy skills in the Foundation Learning Base where they study English and Humanities subjects.
 Other students may be extracted from some lessons for short-term literacy intervention.

-Students are taught a term each of French, German and Spanish in Modern Foreign Languages in Year 7 and choose which of these they wish to take as their language from Year 8 onwards.
+Students are taught French in Modern Foreign Languages in Year 7 and 8 with some students being offered the opportunity to take Spanish as a second language.
 Humanities and Expressive Arts are taught in discrete lessons (Geography, History, Religious Education, Art, Drama, Music) each week.
 Design Technology is taught in block rotations of Food, Graphics, Resistant Materials, Textiles and Computing.
 At the end of year 8 students choose two Design Technology subjects, which they then focus on in Year 9.
 Physical Education lessons provide a programme that develops students’ practical abilities in individual and team sports, dance and outdoor activities.